jennahamlin/Hamlin.CV/README.md

 ### Updated June 2025

-Follow this [link](https://github.com/jennahamlin/Hamlin.CV/blob/master/output/Hamlin.pdf) for the updated pdf of my CV or access it through the output directory.
+ The PDF version of my CV is available in the output directory or access it [here](https://github.com/jennahamlin/Hamlin.CV/blob/master/output/Hamlin.pdf)